M-Raham/Movie-Review-Sentiment-Analysis/README.md

 ### 4️⃣ Open the frontend in a browser:

-Simply open **index.html** in your web browser to access the sentiment analysis interface.
-Just copy the path of index.html and paste it in your browser
+Simply open **index.html** in your web browser to access the sentiment analysis interface (Just copy the path of index.html and paste it in your browser).

 ## 📊 How It Works